Why endometrial tissue appears outside the uterus is unknown.

 Endometriosis: Misplaced Tissue

 Endometriosis is a chronic disorder that may be painful.
-Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure, typically laparoscopy Diagnosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more ).
-About 6 to 10% of all women have endometriosis.
-The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have chronic pelvic pain Pelvic Pain Pelvic pain is discomfort that occurs in the lowest part of the torso, the area below the abdomen and between the hipbones.
-It does not include pain that occurs externally in the genital area... read more (75 to 80%).
+Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure, typically laparoscopy Diagnosis ).
+About 6 to 10% of all women are diagnosed with endometriosis.
+The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have chronic pelvic pain Pelvic Pain in Women Pelvic pain is discomfort that occurs in the lowest part of the abdomen.
+Pain that occurs externally in the genital area (vulva, or labia) is called vulvar pain.
+Many women have pelvic pain... read more (75 to 80%).
 The average age at diagnosis is 27, but endometriosis can develop in adolescents.

 Common locations of misplaced endometrial tissue (called implants) include the following: